 - Measuring cups or a kitchen scale*

-- A pour-over cone (aka a drip brewer or carafe)
+- A pour-over cone aka a drip brewer, or a carafe like a Chemex

 - A coffee filter that fits the pour-over cone or carafe